List of Silent Witness episodes: Series 15 (2012)

+This series saw the departure of Dr Harry Cunningham at the end of the series (though off-screen).

 Note that this list is in order of first broadcast by the BBC.
 The BBC postponed the first broadcast of episode And Then I Fell in Love for "editorial reasons" shortly before its intended broadcast and brought forward Domestic in its place, eventually showing And Then I Fell in Love four months later (after it had been shown in Australia).

 The originally intended order of episodes now used by other broadcasters and by IMDb is:

 Death Has No Dominion, And Then I Fell in Love, Paradise Lost, Domestic, Redhill, Fear.